January is National Human Trafficking Awareness Month

 While there are many reasons why people fall victim to human traffickers, the main reason is that they are vulnerable, because the traffickers can find a weakness that they can exploit.
 One such vulnerability is substance use disorders.

-In a nationwide study, more than three-quarters (84.3%) of sex trafficking survivors report substance abuse.
+In a nationwide study, more than three-quarters (84.3%) of sex trafficking survivors report substance use disorder.
 More than half said they used alcohol, marijuana, and cocaine, and almost one in four (22.3%) used heroin.

 In a smaller, separate study, about two-thirds (66%) used before being trafficked; less than one in 20 (4.5%) used after becoming trafficked.